acacha/worlds/PACKRAFTING.md

-# Pacrafting.cat
+# Packrafting.cat

-Nueva comunicada de packraft multiidoma!
+Nueva comunidad de packraft multiidoma!
 Nova comunicat de packraft multiidioma !
-New packraft community
+New packraft community !

+Multilanguage community mainly about packrafting but also Another water activities.
+Español, English and Catalan.
+Any other languages are welcome!

 http://packrafting.cat TODO